What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 Mechanical Royalties from physical media

-For the purpose of this section, and to try to keep things as straight forward as possibe, we will focus on vinyl sales as the physical media.
+For the purpose of this section, and to try to keep things as straightforward as possible, we will focus on vinyl sales as the physical media.

 The current agreed standard mechanical royalty rate for physical sales in the UK is 8.5% of the published price to dealers (PPD) for each copy of the song that is sold.
-This means that for each copy of a vinyl record sold, the songwriter and/or publisher are entitled to 8.5% of the PPD.
+This means that for each copy of a vinyl record sold, the songwriter and/or publisher are entitled to 8.5% of the PPD for music royalty distribution.

 The basic concept for this calculation is as follows: